Church of God in Christ: Bishop C. H. Mason era (1897–1961)

 After moving to Memphis, Tennessee, Bishop Mason established a local congregation called Temple COGIC.
 He also established the COGIC national headquarters there.
 He called for an annual gathering of COGIC members, known as the "International Holy Convocation", to be held in Memphis.
 Originally, this gathering of the 'Saints' lasted for twenty days, from November 25 to December 14.
 This seasonal period was selected because most of the COGIC members were farmers and were finished harvesting their crops around this time.
 COGIC members gathered for praying, fasting, teaching, preaching, fellowship and conducting business related to the national COGIC organization.

 COGIC originated among African Americans in the Southern states of Mississippi, Arkansas, and Tennessee.
 But during the early twentieth century, the Pentecostal movement had rapid growth nationally and attracted racially integrated congregants to its worship services.
-Bishop Mason was pivotal in licensing and credentialing both white and African-American ministers, who spread the Pentecostal message and planted new churches.
+Bishop Mason was pivotal in licensing and credentialing both white and African American ministers, who spread the Pentecostal message and planted new churches.
 The first general secretary of COGIC was Elder William B. Holt, a white minister.
 During 1910–1913, two white ministers, Elder H. A. Goss and Elder Leonard P. Adams, were clergy under the authority of C. H. Mason.
 They were given the authority through a "gentlemen's agreement" to license ministers and establish churches under the COGIC name.

 A few years after the Azusa Revival, in 1914, shortly before the United States entered World War I, approximately 300 white ministers, representing a variety of independent churches and networks of churches, including the "Association of Christian Assemblies" of Indiana; and the "Church of God in Christ and in Unity with the Apostolic Faith Movement" from Alabama, Arkansas, Mississippi, and Texas; met in Hot Springs, Arkansas.
 They determined to separate from COGIC and form what would eventually become the Worldwide Fellowship of the Assemblies of God.
-There seemed no prospect of an integrated Pentecostal movement under the leadership of an African-American such as C. H. Mason.
-The organizers of the meeting in Hot Springs had sent invitations only to white ministers to discuss a new movement.
+There seemed no prospect of an integrated Pentecostal movement under the leadership of an African American such as C. H. Mason.
+White Americans also, while receiving credentials from COGIC, continued to work along segregated lines; Howard Goss, one of the many white ministers, described the relationship with COGIC as "an association...mainly for purposes of business."
+The organizers of the meeting in Hot Springs had sent invitations only to white ministers to discuss a new movement, although racial and ethnic minorities did attend.